viniciusyaunner/studyJava/README.md

 # studyJava

-## These are my activities where I used Java.
+## These are the activities where I and a colleague named Marcus used Java.